 However, the one we recommend the most is the HDMI ARC because you don’t need a separate audio cable to connect the TV and the soundbar.

 Some of the Vizio sound bars also come with a Bluetooth pairing feature for a wireless connection.
 If your sound bar has Bluetooth, you can use your smartphone to stream music or other content.
-In addition, some sound bars allow connections to Bluetooth speakers or headsets as well.
+In addition, some of the finest sound bars allow connections to Bluetooth speakers or headsets as well.

 For the best home theater experience, make sure to place the sound bar close to your ear levels.
 However, it should be below the TV so as not to make any obstruction.